daviddetorres/AI-as-role-master/rules-prompts.md

 Do not change the original main plot or the main characters as the game evolves.
 Maintain them until the end, regardless of the player's actions.
 This adds coherence to the story.

+All the animals in the story are replaced by creatures that the player can capture, train, and battle with.
+Even domestic animals, like dogs or cats, should be replaced by creatures that fit the setting.

+The main plot must involve the player becoming a creature trainer, exploring the world, capturing creatures, battling other trainers, and completing quests related to the creatures and the world.

 Maintain Coherence: What has already happened cannot change.
 If the player attempts an action that contradicts the logic of the story you created, you must respond coherently, explaining why their action doesn't work or they find nothing.
 For example, if they search for a hidden weapon in a place where there isn't one, tell them 'You don't find any weapons in the area you checked'.

 Coherence of places, objects, and characters.
 Do not change the function, appearance, role, or relationships between characters.
 Also be consistent with age, gender, and relationships between them (if someone is an old man, it's unlikely another character would appear who is the old man's father).